danielsaidi/ApiKit/README.md

 # ApiKit

-ApiKit is a Swift SDK that helps you integrate with any REST API and automatically map responses to Swift models.
+ApiKit is a Swift library that makes it easy to integrate with any REST API and map its response data to Swift types.

 ApiKit defines an ``ApiClient`` protocol that can be used to request raw & typed data from any REST API, as well as ``ApiEnvironment`` and ``ApiRoute`` protocols that make it easy to model environments and routes